About Leslie Daigle

-Concurrently, the city reworked its approach to service delivery and imposed new priorities that have improved productivity, kept libraries and senior centers open, and maintained public safety response times.
-Daigle has pushed infrastructure improvements including roads, traffic signal synchronization, and the installation of a privately run state-of-the-art parking meter system that has significantly increased parking revenues.
+She also participated as her city achieved coveted AAA bond rating status, reworked its approach to service delivery, and imposed new priorities that improved productivity, kept libraries and senior centers open in a struggling economy, and maintained public safety response times.Leslie pushed infrastructure improvements including roads, traffic signal synchronization, and the installation of a privately run state-of-the-art parking meter system.

-…Daigle took the high road in an election year when many others did not.
+“….Daigle took the high road in an election year when many others did not.
 She was unflappable during her reelection campaign.
 She cares about the environment, realizing that the ocean and bay are her city’s greatest assets.
 But she is also fiscal- and business-minded and is earning a reputation for transparency and accessibility among the press.
 She’s also tougher than early detractors expected.”